Fernando González: 2007

-In January, González reached the Australian Open singles final, becoming the first Chilean to have reached the quarterfinals in all four Grand Slam tournaments ,and the fourth Chilean (third male) to reach a Grand Slam final.
+In January, González reached the Australian Open singles final, becoming the first Chilean to have reached the quarterfinals in all four Grand Slam tournaments, and the fourth Chilean (third male) to reach a Grand Slam final.
 En route to the final, he defeated Evgeny Korolev, Juan Martín del Potro, Lleyton Hewitt, James Blake, world No. 2 Rafael Nadal, and Tommy Haas.
-He lost to world No. 1, Roger Federer, in (relatively close) straight sets.
+He lost to world No. 1 Roger Federer in straight sets.
 On 29 January, he jumped to No. 5, his best career singles ranking, only five points behind No. 4.
 In May, he became the first Chilean to reach the finals of the Rome Masters since Ríos won the title in 1998.
 At the US Open, González was upset by Teymuraz Gabashvili in a five-set thriller.
 From July to August, González went on a five-match losing streak, which ended in September when he captured the China Open tournament title in Beijing.
 In November, he became the first Chilean since Ríos in 1998 to directly qualify for the Tennis Masters Cup.
 In his opening match, he staged a huge upset by beating top-ranked Federer for the first time in eleven encounters.
 He then lost to Andy Roddick and Nikolay Davydenko, finishing last in his group.
 He ended the season at No. 7, his highest year-end ranking to date.